From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: ABC as A Generalized RPE

-Another difference between RPE and ABC is that RPE learns these parameters during the training process, whereas in ABC, the biases are calculated from correct interpolation results.
+One difference between RPE and ABC is that RPE learns these parameters during training, whereas in ABC, the biases are calculated from correct interpolation results.
 In a sense, ABC is more general and, by scanning more directions, it has the potential to discover more regularities automatically.